HenryNdubuaku/HenryNdubuaku/README.md

 - Hobbies: calisthenics, UFC, chess, music, dance
 - Music: Tyler The Creator, RAYE, Mk,Gee, Jacob Collier, Dominic Fike
 - Philosophy: Humanist Christian, unpolitical (your peace over my opinions)

+### Imperfections

+My biggest career miss was a PhD Studentship at Meta FAIR, recruiter went to vacation after onsite for weeks.
+Many of the scientists keep reviewing my Linkedin profile for days, another candidate was selected.
+The lack of closure hurt, but its safer to assume the other candidate was better, before I resent an innocent recruiter.